Dartmouth Hopkins Center for the Arts

 Introduction

-The Hopkins Center for the Arts (the Hop) will create a renewed gateway to the Dartmouth University campus’s thriving Arts District.
-Designed to bring together artists and audiences, the rejuvenated and modernized Hop will build on a historic legacy of groundbreaking, interdisciplinary creativity by providing new practice and performance spaces, increased connections to surrounding arts buildings, as well as upgraded accessibility and mobility throughout the site.
+The expanded Hopkins Center for the Arts (the Hop) has created a renewed gateway to the Dartmouth College campus’s thriving Arts District.
+Designed to bring together artists and audiences, the rejuvenated and modernized Hop builds on a historic legacy of groundbreaking, interdisciplinary creativity by providing new practice and performance spaces, increased connections to surrounding arts buildings, as well as upgraded accessibility and mobility throughout the site.

 Technical details

-Along with state-of-the-art digital and broadcasting capabilities, the potential for interactive audience experiences, and increased rehearsal and production areas, the expansion will allow artists and audiences alike to create and enjoy contemporary forms of expression while complementing the Hop’s original architecture by Wallace K. Harrison.
+Along with state-of-the-art digital and broadcasting capabilities, the potential for interactive audience experiences, and increased rehearsal and production areas, the expansion allows artists and audiences alike to create and enjoy contemporary forms of expression while complementing the Hop’s original architecture by Wallace K. Harrison.
 Snøhetta’s expansion works alongside the playfully expressive existing architecture while also preserving the building’s iconic arches and presence on The Green, as well as its beloved spaces like the Top of the Hop, Moore Theatre, and Spaulding Auditorium.
+Snøhetta’s renewal of the Hop represents the latest improvement to the Dartmouth Arts District and follows the creation of the Black Family Visual Arts Center, completed in 2012 by Machado Silvetti, and the renovation of the Hood Museum of Art, redesigned by Tod Williams and Billie Tsien Architects in 2019.

 Our design reflects the combination of the rugged and refined that defines this corner of New Hampshire.
 The exterior plaza, taking inspiration from the gracious curves of the mid-twentieth-century building, is sculpted for intuitive movement to guide visitors towards places for gathering, meeting, and entering.
 Designed as a platform to elevate the daily lives of students and faculty, the plaza welcomes visitors and offers a glimpse into the dynamism of the arts processes happening inside the building.